mesn1985/WebApplicationSecurityBasicsLab/crAPI/5_basic_Authentication_Attacks.md

 > Burp suite community is "throttled", meaning it is slow.
 Alternative free tools like **ZAP** can be used.
 > Before starting the brute force attemp, ensure a new otp flow is stared

+1. Start a new password recovery flow.
-1. Send the OTP check request with legacy path to `/v2/check-otp`, to Burp suite intruder.
+2. Send the OTP check request with legacy path to `/v2/check-otp`, to Burp suite intruder.
-2. Use  OTP wordlist to bruteforce the OTP.
+3. Use  OTP wordlist to bruteforce the OTP.
-3. Look for a **200 OK** response.
+4. Look for a **200 OK** response.

 > **Expected Outcome**: OTP is brute-forced successfully and password is changed.